 Lightshelves and louvers can be located on the exterior of a building, the interior or both.
 Exterior lightshelves (see Figure 3-14) bounce the high-angle summer sun into the space, and also shade the lower window, which helps to stop solar heat gain before it enters the building.
-Interior lightshelves reflect the lowangle winter sun into the space, block direct sun penetration, and reduce glare from the upper glazing.
+Interior lightshelves reflect the low-angle winter sun into the space, block direct sun penetration, and reduce glare from the upper glazing.
 Figure 3-15 shows the effect of interior and exterior lightshelves.

 Figure 3-14.

-Exterior

-lightshelves

-improve light

-distribution and

-help stop heat gain

-before it enters the
+Exterior lightshelves improve light distribution and help stop heat gain before it enters the building.
+Photo: Erik Kolderup, Eley Associates.

-building.
-Photo:

-Erik Kolderup,

-Eley Associates.

 Figure 3-15.

+shelves reflect winter sun while reducing glare.

 Exterior

-lightshelves shade

-lower window and
+Codes and Standards

-reflect summer sun

-into room.
-Interior

-shelves reflect

-winter sun while

-reducing glare.

-High clerestory windows with lightshelves or louvers can be used in many types of commercial buildings to provide deep penetration of daylight.
+in many types of commercial buildings to provide deep penetration of daylight.